ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 completing a CAPTCHA).

-In both cases, if a server issues cookies on successful completion of challenges, then the client can use this cookie to bypass future challenges for the lifetime of the cookie.
+In both cases, if a server issues cookies on successful completion of challenges, the client can use this cookie to bypass future challenges for the lifetime of the cookie.
 The downside of this approach is that it provides the server with the ability to link all of the client's interactions that it witnesses.
-In these situations, the client's effective privacy is dramatically reduced.
+This reduces the client's effective privacy.

 The Privacy Pass protocol was initially introduced as a mechanism for authorizing clients that had already been authorized in the past, without compromising their privacy {{DGSTV18}}.
 The protocol works by providing client's with privacy-preserving re-authentication tokens for a particular server.
-The tokens are "privacy-preserving" in the sense that they cannot be linked back to the previous session where they were issued.

-The Internet performance company Cloudflare has already implemented server-side support for an initial version of the Privacy Pass protocol
-{{PPSRV}}, and client-side implementations also exist {{PPEXT}}.
-More recently, a number of applications have been built upon the protocol, or slight variants of it; see: {{TRUST}}, {{OpenPrivacy}},
+The protocol must satisfy two cryptographic security requirements known as unlinkability and unforgeability.
+See
+{{sec-requirements}} for more discussion of these requirements.

-{{PrivateStorage}}.
-The protocol can be instantiated using a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) for implementing the authorization mechanism.
+The Privacy Pass protocol can be instantiated using a cryptographic primitive known as a verifiable oblivious pseudorandom function (VOPRF) as the authorization mechanism.
 Such VOPRF protocols can be implemented already in prime-order groups, and constructions are currently being drafted in separate standardization processes {{I-D.irtf-cfrg-voprf}}.

 The Privacy Pass protocol is split into three stages.
-The first stage, initialisation, produces the global server configuration that is broadcast to (and stored by) all clients.
+The first stage, "initialisation," produces the global server configuration that is broadcast to (and stored by) all clients.
 The "issuance" phase provides the client with unlinkable tokens that can be used to initiate re-authorization with the server in the future.
-The redemption phase allows the client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.
-In addition, the protocol must satisfy two cryptographic security requirements known as "unlinkability" and "unforgeability".
+The "redemption" phase allows the client to redeem a given re-authorization token with the server that it interacted with during the issuance phase.

 This document will lay out the generic description of the protocol, along with a secure implementation based on the VOPRF primitive.
 It will